These tasty cheesecake stuffed strawberries are a healthier dessert that will actually satisfy your sweet tooth for under 100 calories per serving.

 As you can see below, I just used a ziplock with the corner snipped off to squeeze the cream cheese filling into the berries, but you can use a cake decorating bag instead if you want to.
 Either works just fine.

 For a party, I’d guess that each person would eat about 3 or 4 so you might want to double the recipe if you have a big group.
-That being said, I brought a single batch into the living room the other night for my husband as a surprise healthy dessert and we devoured them in record time.
+That being said, I brought a single batch into the living room the other night for my husband as a surprise fruit filled dessert and we devoured them in record time.
 It took us roughly the duration of a two hour movie to put every last one of these suckers down.

 If you’re serving cheesecake stuffed strawberries (to normal people) though, along with other snacks, a few per person should be plenty.

 Don’t skip the graham cracker sprinkle either!
 It adds a touch more sweetness and just enough texture to make these seem rich and more like the real deal.
+If you need them to be gluten free, you can use some gluten free cookie crumbs if you can’t find GF graham crackers.

 Ingredients